Oneflare/redis_key_manager/README.md

 # RedisKeyManager

-RedisKeyManager provides a simple, self-documenting Ruby DSL for declaring the Redis key patterns used by your application.
-Instead of repeating the same string literals and manual interpolations throughout your application -- with the corresponding risk of error and silent failure -- RedisKeyManager generates methods that return those keys, accepting named parameters corresponding to the substitutions specified in each pattern.
+RedisKeyManager provides a simple Ruby DSL for declaring the Redis key patterns used by your application.
+Instead of repeating the same string literals and manual interpolations throughout your application&mdash;with the corresponding risk of error and silent failure&mdash;RedisKeyManager generates methods that return those keys, accepting named parameters corresponding to the substitutions specified in each pattern.

 ## Installation